Avmb/inverse_scaling_prize_code_identifier_swap/README.md

-# inverse_scaling_prize_code_identifier_swap
+# The Larger They Are, the Harder They Fail: Language Models do not Recognize Identifier Swaps in Python

-Code for data generation for the Inverse Scaling Prize https://github.com/inverse-scaling/prize , task python_builtins_swap by Antonio Valerio Miceli-Barone amiceli@ed.ac.uk and Fazl Barez f.barez@ed.ac.uk.
+Code for data generation and evaluation.
+Based on a submission to the Inverse Scaling Prize https://github.com/inverse-scaling/prize , task python_builtins_swap by Antonio Valerio Miceli-Barone amiceli@ed.ac.uk and Fazl Barez f.barez@ed.ac.uk.

-The colab containing evaluation can be found [here!](https://colab.research.google.com/drive/1fU6eXtXdcZg3lALp5g748NCRuKPq68ko#scrollTo=-mo6uL6ot3Zw)

-## New version with only repositories with CC-BY 4.0 license
+## Code generation

 In order to generate the dataset, first install the https://github.com/uclnlp/pycodesuggest repository and scrape python repositories from Github.
 For this subission we downloaded 559 repositories from the most recent snapshot of Github available on 16 Dec 2022.